 30 June to 10 August 2025 - public consultation and engagement about our proposals will take place with communities across Derbyshire.
 We want people's views to help shape a final proposal, which must be submitted for review by Government in November.
-Take part in the consultation and give us your views here.
+You can take part in the consultation by completing the survey here.